 These risks, conditions and events could result in: (i) damage to, or destruction of, the value of, the Clean TeQ Sunrise Project or their facilities; (ii) personal injury or death; (iii) environmental damage to the Clean TeQ Sunrise Project or the properties of others; (iv) delays or prohibitions on mining or the transportation of minerals; (v) monetary losses; and (vi) potential legal liability and any of the foregoing could have a material adverse effect on the Company's business, financial condition, results of operation or prospects.
 In particular, underground refurbishment and exploration activities present inherent risks of injury to people and damage to equipment.
-Significant mine accidents could occur, potentially resulting in a complete shutdown of the Company's operations at the Clean TeQ Sunrise Project which could have a material adverse effect on the Company's business, financial condition, results of operations or prospects.
+Significant mine accidents could occur, potentially resulting in a complete shutdown of the Company's business, financial condition, results of operations or prospects.